cettia/asity/1.0.0-Beta1/index.md

     };
 }
 ```

+### Run your app

 Now to run this handler on the specific platform, we need to wrap HTTP resources and WebSocket resources provided by that specific platform into `ServerHttpExchange` and `ServerWebSocket` and feed them into an instance of `EchoHandler`.
-A module playing such roles is called bridge and various bridges are provided which matches well with each platform's usage.
+A module playing such roles is called bridge.

-For example, to run `EchoHandler` on an implementation of Servlet 3 and Java WebSocket API 1 such as Jetty 9 and Tomcat 8, you need Servlet 3 bridge and Java WebSocket API 1 bridge.
+For example, to run `EchoHandler` on an implementation of Java Servlet 3 and Java WebSocket API 1 such as Jetty 9 and Tomcat 8, you need Java Servlet 3 bridge and Java WebSocket API 1 bridge.
 Let's add the following bridge dependencies.

 ```xml
 <dependency>